reactphp/socket/README.md

 If your system has multiple interfaces (e.g. a WAN and a LAN interface), you can use this method to find out which interface was actually used for this connection.

+### ExtConnectionInterface

+The `ExtConnectionInterface` is an extended `ConnectionInterface`, which enables to expose new features in a non-BC way.

+Currently the `ExtConnectionInterface` is only used to provide a public API to enable or disable TLS on a connection.

+The interface extends the [`ConnectionInterface`](#connectioninterface) and thus provides all other features as well.

 ## Server usage